Josh Ramirez

 No keyword.
 Automatic recognition — is it being spoken to, how many commands.
 Lights, music, and a clean iPad on the wall as the surface.

-3. The wizard diagram
+3. The first pipeline

-Mic in, wizard out.
+Mic in, function calls and voice out.

 4. Lights